 • The two axes each have a label (for example, Number of Students, Sports).

-• For each category, there are two or more contiguous bars of different colour, each representing a group of data (for example, the blue bars represent students in class 4A as opposed to the red and black bars which represent students in class 4B and 4C, respectively).
+• For each category, there are two or more adjacent bars of different colours, each representing a group of data (for example, the blue bars represent students in class 4A as opposed to the red and black bars which represent students in class 4B and 4C, respectively).

 • The bars have the same width and their length corresponds, depending on the scale chosen, to the size of the characteristic they represent (for example, if the scale is in intervals of 1, a bar of length 3 represents a population of 3).